decred/dcrstakepool/tplstakepool/readme.md

 npm install -g grunt-cli
 ```

-### Build the ressources
+### Build the resources
-In order to build the static files you have to run grunt tasks which will generate public/ directory in the document root with the static js and css files, fonts and images.
+In order to build the static files you have to run grunt tasks which will generate public/ directory in the document root with the static JS and CSS files, fonts and images.

 This Process will overwrite the old Theme, including all Files in the public/ directory.